AtomLinter/linter-swagger/README.md

 ## Usage

-This package will automatically lint yaml and json files that have a `swagger` field with a version number value, in accordance to the [Swagger spec](http://swagger.io/specification/).
+This package will automatically lint YAML and JSON files that have a `swagger` field with a version number value, in accordance to the [Swagger spec](http://swagger.io/specification/).

 ## License